 Warrensburg in Warren County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 29.783′ N, 73° 46.533′ W. Marker is in Warrensburg, New York, in Warren County.
-Marker is at the intersection of Main Street (U.S. 9) and Adirondack Avenue, on the left on Main Street.
+43° 29.885′ N, 73° 47.08′ W. Marker is in Warrensburg, New York, in Warren County.
+Marker is at the intersection of Hudson Street and Park Street, on the right when traveling west on Hudson Street.
 Touch for map.
 Marker is in this post office area: Warrensburg NY 12885, United States of America.
 Touch for directions.

 More.
-Search the internet for The Town of Warrensburgh.
+Search the internet for Warrensburgh Bicentennial Garden.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 23, 2009, by John Farrell of Lake George, New York.
-This page has been viewed 696 times since then and 20 times this year.
-Photo 1. submitted on April 20, 2009, by John Farrell of Lake George, New York. • Kevin W. was the editor who published this page.
+This page was last revised on August 30, 2019.
+This page originally submitted on August 30, 2019, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 30 times since then.
+Photos: 1, 2, 3. submitted on August 30, 2019, by Anton Schwarzmueller of Wilson, New York.